mohammed-io/js-challenge/README.md

 In that library you should be able to add books, delete them and list them.

-In addition to that, read from and add books to cart (or basket), and the user can do `checkout()` to buy all books if any, then empties the cart, otherwise it will show a message that there's no books in cart.
+In addition to that, read from and add books to cart (or basket), every book should be added once, there should be no duplicates, it should be a method for getting the sum of all book pages that in the cart, and the user can do `checkout()` to buy all books if any, then empties the cart, otherwise it will show a message that there's no books in cart.

 Also it should have a method for searching books by title or auther name, it should return all books that contain that part of string.